 Traveling for the Holidays?
 Be Prepared

-Many people choose to travel by car during the holidays, which has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
-In 2017, 329 people died on New Year's Day, 463 on Thanksgiving Day and 299 on Christmas Day, according to Injury Facts.
-Alcohol impairment was involved in about a third of the fatalities.
+While many will choose to stay home this year, if you do travel, be sure your vehicle is in good running condition, you have plenty of rest and are prepared for any emergency.
+Traveling by car during the holidays has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
+In 2020, it is estimated 163 people died on New Year's Day, 485 on Thanksgiving Day, and for Christmas Day 2019, it is estimated 115 lost their lives, according to Injury Facts.
+Alcohol impairment is involved in about a third of the fatalities.

 Stay safe on the roads over the holidays and every day: